abhiramready/CS50x/Notes/Week-0-Scratch.md

 ## Algorithms

-What stands between inputs(the problem) and outputs(the solution) are algorithms, which means step-by-step instructions for solving our problems.
+What stands between input(problem) and output(solution) are algorithms, which are step-by-step instructions to solve problems.
 Better algorithms are designed to be faster and more efficient.

 Let's say we follow three methods to search for a number from a 1000-page phonebook
-1. Method 1 [ n ] - We search all 100 pages individually, which takes n time. i.e each page has to be turned
+1. Method 1 [ n ] - We search all 1000 pages individually, which takes n time. i.e each page has to be turned
 2. Method 2 [ n/2 ] - We search one half of the book based on the alphabet and we have to turn only 500 pages
 3. Method 3 [ log<sub>2</sub>n ] - Here we keep only halving the pages to reach our desired page